joshuag/cletech/mentors.md

 Feel free to add a category if you feel as though one is missing.

 If you add yourself, please do so in alphabetical order.
-You may also deeplink into your slack DMs by copying an existing URL and modifying the `id` component of the URL.
-You can find your ID in Slack by clicking on your profile, selecting "more" and then "copy member ID."

 ## C#/.Net
 * Sean Martz